-Try to stick to the schedule as much as possible.
+Try to stick to the schedule as much as possible to create a functional and predictable routine.
 When things come up try to get back on schedule as soon as you can.
 This includes weekends .
 If your child is used to getting up at seven in the morning continue to do so.
 Keep their bedtimes close to the same time each night.
 Your autistic child will be happier when they have had enough sleep.

 Schedules will make life much easier you and your autistic child.
 Keep them posted for your child to see, and stick to the schedule the best you can.
 An example of a schedule you can use if found below.